yasir2000/go-grpc-1/README.md

 ### Are there any implementation requirements or prerequisites?

-- You only need to have basic programming skills in Go or Java.
+- You only need to have basic programming skills in Go.

 ## The PC book application